feng-li/Python-for-Statisticians-and-Economists/README.md

 ## Prerequisite

-- Basic knowledge in statistics
+- Basic knowledge of statistics
-- Basic knowledge in programming
+- Basic knowledge of programming

 ## Literature